LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 **Cycles (m-time):** 2

-Applies the bitwise OR operator to an 8-bit register and the byte pointed to by a 16-bit register pair, masking on all bits that are set in both values.
+Applies the bitwise OR operator to an 8-bit register and the byte pointed to by a 16-bit register pair, masking on all bits that are set in either value.
 The result in stored in `r8`.

 #### Flags
 - **Zero (Z)** is set if the result is 0.